100% Money-Back Guarantee Seal NCBTMB Approved Provider Logo

 Massage therapy continuing education requirements for license renewal vary from state to state and the laws are constantly changing.
 It is our current understanding that for license renewal Florida requires massage therapists to complete 24 CE hours by August 31st of each odd-numbered year.
 NOTE: The HIV/AIDS CE requirement is only for for initial license renewal.

-Your 24 CE hours must include 2 CE hours in Professional Ethics, 2 CE hours in the prevention of Medical Errors, 2 CE hours in Florida Laws and Rules, and 1 CE hour on Human Trafficking.
+Of the 24 required hours, massage therapists must complete 2 hours in Professional Ethics, 2 hours in the prevention of Medical Errors, 2 hours in Florida Laws and Rules, and 1 hour on Human Trafficking.

 What We Can Do For You!